MephistoDevelop/battleship/README.md

 `npm install --save-dev webpack`
 `npm install --save-dev webpack-cli`

-To use this project you will need to download this repository onto your computer.
+To use this project you will need to download this repository onto your computer

 Afterwards, you will need to install webpack and npm to correctly run this project.

-In the package.json file.
-In package.json file on the rules we are going to put this:
+In the webpack.config.js file we are going to input this config in order to use live-sync browser reloaded automatically using npm run start:

 ```